How to register with a doctor in the Netherlands

 If you want to get medical care for a sore throat that comes along, you need to be registered with a doctor in the Netherlands.
 Image: Depositphotos

 Why?
-If you’re not registered, they may refuse to give to help you if you aren’t considered an ‘urgent case.’
+Because if you’re not registered, they may refuse to help you if you aren’t considered an ‘urgent case.’

 Registering with a GP is essential and a gateway to medical care in the Netherlands.
 For example, if you want to see a specialist, you first need to consult with your GP and have them refer you.